-We talked to Maiko Makito, Co-owner and Managing Director of Pearl FALCO about the craft and beauty of treasured Japanese Akoya Pearls, born in the naturally crystal-clear waters of Ise Shima, with the world to promote a “life with pearls.”
-Here is what she said about it.
+Maiko Makito, Co-owner and Managing Director of Pearl FALCO takes us through the craft and beauty of treasured Japanese Akoya Pearls, born in the naturally crystal-clear waters of Ise Shima.

 First of all, how are you and your family doing in these COVID-19 times?

 Maiko Makito: I think the greatest sentiment of all is the knowledge that my family and I are safe and healthy.
 COVID19 was taxing, but we feel very fortunate to tide the crisis over in our home in a country like Singapore that was quick to incorporate successful safety measures.
 Beyond the borders, however, as someone who used to commute every month between Singapore and Japan, the initial stages of global lockdown was challenging as it gave rise to doubts about the safety of my family and my team.
 COVID-19 had taken the world by storm, and it was stressful and overwhelming to strike a balance in the new normal, even for my children, who were then 10 and 12.